-Treatment may be necessary before the eruption of all permanent teeth in order to prevent potential problems, or to avoid the need for or at least simplify future treatment.
+Your orthodontist can detect any developing problems at this age.
+Occasionally treatment is necessary before the eruption of all permanent teeth in order to prevent potential problems, or to avoid the need for – or at least simplify – future treatment.
+Two-phase orthodontics.

-This does not mean that all children need treatment at this age, but organsing a consultation allows for your orthodontist to determine whether your child could benefit from subtle, early intervention.
+This does not mean that all children need treatment at this age, but it does allow your orthodontist to determine whether your child could benefit from early intervention.

-However, as also receive many clients through reccomendations by their friends and family.
-Your regular dentist can advise you on whether your child should be referred for an orthodontic assessment.
+Please consult your regular dentist for an opinion on whether your child should be referred for an orthodontic assessment.